benyap/resolve-tspaths/README.md

 relative paths - this means that you can develop using path aliases whilst still being able to ship working JavaScript code.

-_Yes, there are plugins that can handle this when you use bundlers such as Webpack or Rollup.
-But if you don't want to use a bundler, this package is a convenient solution._

 **Sample `tsconfig.json`:**

 ```ts